Friday, May 18, 2012 Detailed Auto Topics

 AGCO Auto Quick Tip:

-You can also receive our Detailed Auto Topics, delivered to your computer, as soon as they are written.
-Please click
+You can also receive our Detailed Auto Topics, delivered to your computer, as soon as they are written, please subscribe to our RSS feed.

 AGCO Automotive Detailed Topic Blog

-Detailed Topics Detailed Topics
+Detailed Topics

-Fuel filters clean fuel and protect fuel injectors.
+Fuel filters clean fuel and help protect fuel injectors.
 Good maintenance has always dictated replacing fuel filters at regular intervals.
 Today they are disappearing from maintenance schedules and the under side of vehicles.

-Many car and truck owners have replaced their own fuel filters over the years.
-Just look under the vehicle, follow the fuel lines and there it was.
 The Chevrolet Silverado, Tahoe, Suburban, Avalanche and GMC Sierra and Yukon are very popular vehicles.
-Until 2003 the fuel filter was replaceable.
+Until 2003 the fuel filter was easily replaceable by most enthusiasts.

 2003 inline fuel filter and 2004 and up with in-tank fuel filter

 Today many manufacturers are placing the fuel filter inside the fuel tank.
-This move cuts assembly-line time and removes possible warranty problems.
-Fuel tank mounted filters are nothing new.
-Many vehicles have used them for years.
+This cuts assembly-line time and removes possible warranty problems.
+Removing items from a vehicle’s maintenance schedule also makes costs seem lower.
+In the short-term this may be true, but not when keeping a vehicle for 100,000 miles or more.

 Fuel pump and filter access panel under rear seat

-Most in-tank fuel filters are considerably larger than their external counterparts.
+Most in-tank fuel filters are larger than their external counterparts.
 In theory, they should give many years of service.
-For instance Toyota, Honda and Nissan in-tank fuel filters usually last at least 100,000 miles.
-Fortunately, these cars have access panels and the fuel filter is sold separately.
-About an hour is normally required to remove the seat, access panel, fuel pump and replace the filter.
-Without this access panel, the fuel tank has to be removed, as on the GM vehicles mentioned above.
+For instance, Toyota, Honda and Nissan in-tank fuel filters will usually last at least 100,000 miles.

 Clamps are no longer used on modern fuel lines